Sample Work Contracts: Everything You Need to Know

 - This section also includes any reimbursement for equipment (cell phone, laptop, wifi, mileage etc…)

 4. Special Clauses – any that your company requires, as mentioned above.
 This can include non-disclosures, confidentiality, non-compete or trade secret requirements.

 5. Resolution of Dispute- this portion lays out the way that the company and the employee will resolve any litigation that may arise out of the employment relationship.
 This should include the state law which will apply to any dispute.

 6. Signatures – all parties to the contract should sign the contract in order for the contract to be legally binding.

 If you need help with a work contract or any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.